Who doesn't love themselves some piping hot juicy dumplings dipped in its sauce, right?

 - NOTE: Only add spring onion and sesame oil right before assembling the dumplings.

-- Take 1 piece of dumpling wrapper and place a heap tsp of filling on the center.
+- Take 1 piece of dumpling wrapper and place a heap teaspoon of filling on the center.
 Wet half of the edges with some water and fold, pinching in the middle.
 Then fold and pinch from one outer side to the center.
 Continue with the other side.

 - Pinch the seams tight to prevent water seeping inside the dumpling when cooking.
 Place on a wooden board or a lightly floured tray.
 Continue with the rest.